Bardey/Projects/README.md

   3. Snake Game: The classic Snake game made by using python's Turtle package.
 Score keeping is implemented.
   4. Crossing game: In this game you have to cross a random traffic road.
 The game is getting harder at level ups.
   5. Color art: Generating a random artwork using a real art's colors and python's Turtle package.
+  6. Worker Database: A simple GUI program creating worker objects, displaying and storing them in a txt file.
+The program handles exceptions, comtains regular expressions and so on.
+The user can add, edit and delete objects.
+The GUI package is PyQt5.

 Bootstrap project: